CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments: Introduction

-We demonstrate that this framework directly increases scammer detection coverage by 21\% and significantly enhances the volume and velocity of enforcement actions, all while adhering to Responsible AI principles to ensure a high bar for safety and utility.
-The remainder of this paper details this framework, its evaluation, and its impact, offering a blueprint for similar AI-driven intelligence systems in other payment platforms.
+By augmenting existing features with this intelligence, we demonstrate a 21\% uplift in scam enforcements, all while adhering to a high bar for safety and utility.
+The remainder of this paper details this framework, its evaluation and its impact, offering a blueprint for similar AI-driven intelligence systems in other payment platforms.